mixelpixel/Lambda-University/curl_tricks.md

 3. `-d` is for the actual data

-## 2. **GET**ting with persistent cookies:
+## 2. **GET**ting with persistent cookies from '/view-counter':

-As an example, in Karthik’s demo viddy, he made the viewCounter route:
+As an example, in Karthik’s demo viddy, he made the '/view-counter' route:
 ```js
 const bodyParser = require('body-parser');
 const express = require('express');